yusale9/student-showcase/student-work/2023/Shlomo-Bar-On/api-final-project/get.md

 ## Overview

 Use the General Putnam Motel Diner (GPMD) APIs to access program functions for placing orders and requesting bills.
 The **GET** method is used to create a bill request.
+The other method available in this API is <a href="POST.md">POST</a> used to create a meal request.

 ### Base URL